Uriopass/Egregoria/ARCHITECTURE.md

 Some notable features you could add would be cascaded shadow maps, PBR and clustered lighting.

 As the name hints, it uses wgpu as the rendering backend which is multi-backend (vulkan, dx12 and metal).

+# Economy

+The economy is a very central part of this city building game.
+A model must be chosen to know how companies and individuals engage in trade.

+A simple "graph model" ala Factorio where commodities are directly moved from producer to consumer works well if the system is closed.
+As we want external trading we need some way of introducing scarcity to regulate who gets what.

+I think people are more interested in capitalist models where objects are priced based on a free market since that's the world we live in.
+However we need to make sure that the model does not go out of control.
+If the farms go bankrupt in real life, the government will give subsidies and try to keep the economy running instead of making everyone starve to death.

+I am not really well versed in economics so I'm going to try to do something interesting gameplay wise while still trying to keep some form of realism.

+## Free market

+The value of money is defined by a fixed salary for an unskilled worker.
+Say 1000 cents per hour.

+Raw commodities (which are not combined from other commodities) such as ores, raw food and wood are purely based on the efficiency of workers.
+A basic mining spot with hand tools is much less efficient than a modern heavy-machinery assisted operation.
+However theses require complex machines/gas/etc.

+Progression can be based on this idea of efficiency.
+As you advance along some tech tree, you unlock more efficient ways to do things that give better yield?

+Then other commodity sell price is based on the price of the raw commodities + the time it take to combine them + the time it takes for transport.
+For example a sawmill needs to buy some wood, transport it from the wood farm then uses a machine to split them in woodplanks, but that takes time and worker time.
+Companies might want to take some marges to have some capital for tough times.

+Fixed costs should also be taken into account.
+A big sawmill needs maintenance, if there isn't much wood to chop it should not be worth it.

+In real life the selling price is also based on scarcity, to incetivize buyers to only buy things they really need.
+The interaction between scarcity and better efficiency is something something paretto equilibrium.

+Everything revolves around a central "free market" where scarcity and minimum price is tracked.
+Price can then be inferred from it somehow.

+Taxes apply through "normalized inflation": a percentage of everyone's capital constantly flow towards the government (this is the same as the government printing money, only the base unskill worker salary stays the same).

+Sometimes, because of inflation, an inactive company can become bankrupt (in the sense that it cannot sustain its business anymore since it cannot buy the needed commodities).
+The choice is left up to the player to choose to invest in them (stimulus check) or just demantle the building/company.

+For simplicity: A building is a company.

+The government's money is used to expand the city.
+It is what the player plays with.

+Companies margins and taxes should stabilize the amount they have at any point.
+If the player constantly reinvests in companies it might be indicating that the tax rate is too high.

+External trade prices are fixed since we assume the external world is big.
+However they are higher than producing locally because of the transport costs.
+It is unavoidable however since at the start the player has nothing to build upon.
+It must manage it's money carefully to start being profitable.

+To avoid having a positive flow of money then waiting for a long time, some sort of global tax rate could be introduced so that the maximum capital is roughly proportional to the amount of capital produced by the city.

+A path for the implementation:

+External prices are high because they are imports, they can lower over time as population increase to accomodate for specialization or something.

+Central market tracks prices and buying/selling requests to calculate prices/scarcity.

+To decide, player is shown what is profitable and available depending on worker availability and other things.

+At the start, supermarkets can be filled using external trading, although that costs quite a bit and cannot hold for very long.
+Local food production is quite important.
+Maybe a starter self-sustaining city can be provided for beginners.

+Transportation should be expensive to encourage smart urban planning.
+A big map also helps by putting the raw materials far from each other.